Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 ### NMEA0183 GNSS

-If you want to connect a GNSS/GPS to MicronetToNMEA, there is only one important point : it must output localization data on a RS232 link using NMEA0183 format.
+If you want to connect a GNSS/GPS to MicronetToNMEA, there is only one important point: it must output localization data on a RS232 link using NMEA0183 format.
 An example of cheap GNSS which fits the need is the UBLOX NEO-M8N.
 The NEO-M8N can directly output NMEA stream to its serial output.
 Avoid too cheap offers from unknown HW sources, this might be